-Pickpockets and bag-snatchers operate in most cities, especially in Rome and Naples but including Milan, most often in stations and on crowded buses or subway trains.
+Pickpockets and bag-snatchers operate in most cities, especially in Rome and Naples but including Milan and even Siena, most often in crowded places, stations, buses, or trains.
 Never put anything valuable in a back pocket or a backpack.
 On buses and on the subway, it is safer to stand well away from the door if you can’t find a seat; thieves may try to grab something near the door as the train or bus is approaching a stop, and then jump off.
 The person bumping you may be distracting you so an accomplice can reach into your purse or pocket and remove your wallet, jewelry and other items without you noticing.
-A couple may be kissing passionately while an accomplice unloads the distracted onlookers.
 Someone may block the door on the Metro, so that someone else can snatch something as you’re trying to push past.
 They are very good at what they do, and you may not realize you’ve been the victim of a crime until you reach for your money hours later.
-If someone blocks you from getting off the metro, first back up instead of pushing, and say loudly, “Coming out,” or “Please move out of the way.”
 It’s better to miss your stop than to lose your wallet, but usually you will still have time to get off even if you back up first and then exit when the way has been cleared.

 Reduce the chances of such petty theft by wearing a money belt under your clothing.
 Otherwise, men should carry their wallets in their front (not back) pockets, while women should use purses that zipper and have multiple zipped compartments inside.
 Wear bags or cameras slung across your body to make it harder to snatch them.
 If possible, carry a security purse with slash-proof straps and wear thief-foiling clothing.
 When sitting at a café or restaurant, especially outside, don’t simply leave your bag on the ground next to you.

 Carry only one credit card and just enough cash for the day.
-Leave your passport, money, and other important documents in the residence, possibly in a safe.
+Leave your passport, money, and other important documents in your room, possibly hidden or in a safe.
 However, you should always carry at least a photocopy of the main page of your passport, because in Italy, as in most of Europe, people are required to show ID on request.